 Patrons may check out up to 25 items on their library card, including no more than 7 movies per card.
-The Mercer Library’s lending collections include books, DVDs, books on CD, board games, music CDs, puzzles, and children’s kits.
-We also have special items like a telescope, pressure canning and water-bath canning kits, and other unique items to borrow.
+The Mercer Library’s lending collections include books, DVDs, books on CD, board games, music CDs, and puzzles.
+Other items available to borrow at the Mercer Library include:

 Loan periods for our circulating items are: